Create a Personal Forensics Lab Part 5: The Windows 7 Workstations

 Workstation Configuration

-During the installation, Windows asks for a user name and a Computer Name.
-Enter these to save a step later in the process:
+During the installation, Windows asks for a user name and a computer name.
+Enter these during setup to save a step later in the process.

-You can also configure Windows updates and the timezone during the installation if you like.
+You can also configure Windows Update settings and the timezone during the installation if you like.

-You guessed it: don’t forget to disable the public (Internet) facing NIC.
-As seen below, the VM should be able to access the primary and secondary DCs, and the Internet:
+Don’t forget to disable the public (Internet-facing) NIC.
+With the existing network configuration, the VM should be able to access the primary and secondary DCs, as well as the Internet:

 Domain Configuration